 Does body corporate have an obligation to compensate owners for water damage?
 If we say no, can the owner make a claim against the body corporate? – Graeme, QLD

-Q: We have had a case where a water leak from an exterior wall (the silicone joint failed due to age) of our property caused damage to one of the units in the complex.
+Q: A water leak from an exterior wall (the silicone joint failed due to age) of our property caused damage to one of the units in the complex.
 This damage included the gyprock walls, carpet and some personal items.

 The question we have is: does the body corporate have an obligation to compensate this owner (the committee has already voted 6 to 1 in the negative).
 If we say no, can the owner make a claim against the body corporate, like a civil claim or the like?